Russian war effort runs into diplomatic, military hurdles

 “Step by step, we are forcing the occupiers to leave the Ukrainian land,” Zelenskyy said.

-McQuillan reported from Lviv.
+McQuillan reported from Lviv, Ukraine.
 Yuras Karmanau in Lviv, Mstyslav Chernov and Andrea Rosa in Kharkiv, Elena Becatoros in Odesa and other AP staffers around the world contributed to this report.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine